Is it possible to pick a topic, build an email list and launch a product in 48 hours?

 I challenged myself to start from scratch, not use my existing traffic, email list or social channels.

-Just follow the blueprint in my list building course, Get 10,000 Subscribers, and see what happens.
+Just follow the blueprint in our new free training, the Advanced List Building Webinar, and see what happens.

 48 hours later…here are the results: